rudrakshkapil/CMPUT566-Project/README.md

 ### Saved Models
 On this repository, the directories within `./saved_models` contain `.txt` files listing the validation set accuracies for different choices of hyperparameters.
 These files were obtained during the hyperparameter tuning phase of each model.

-The trained models whose accuracies are quoted in the accompanying project report can be downlaoded from this [link](https://drive.google.com/drive/folders/1DFSq8fYcm0zlDnGwbsVPN2esuh-hLncc?usp=sharing).
+The models I trained and whose accuracies are quoted in the accompanying project report can be downlaoded from this [google drive link](https://drive.google.com/drive/folders/1DFSq8fYcm0zlDnGwbsVPN2esuh-hLncc?usp=sharing).
 If ypu wish to run the code with these trained models rather than training once again,
 1. Download the files
 2. Store them in their corresponding directories within `./saved_models`.
-3. Alter the `values_calculated` flag within the classifier python file (set to True)
+3. Alter the `values_calculated` flag within the appropriate classifier python file (set to True)
 4. Run the classifier python file

 ### Dataset